remidinishanth/distributed_systems/fin/rich_dad_poor_dad.md

 * Pay yourself first: the power of self-discipline.
 Self-control and a high tolerance for financial pressure are necessary to become rich.
 * Use assets to buy luxuries: the power of focus.
 Use assets instead of liabilities to buy luxuries.

+> “There is a difference between being poor and being broke.
+Broke is temporary.
+Poor is eternal.”

+> “Money comes and goes, but if you have the education about how money works, you gain power over it and can begin building wealth.”

+> “Often in the real world, it’s not the smart who get ahead, but the bold.”

+* Kiyosaki sees one thing in common in all of us, himself included.
+We all have tremendous potential, and we all are blessed with gifts.
+Yet the one thing that holds all of us back is some degree of self-doubt.

+* “The world is always handing you opportunities of a lifetime, every day of your life, but all too often, we fail to see them.”

+* “Great opportunities are not seen with your eyes.
+They are seen with your mind.”

+* “Job is an acronym for ‘Just Over Broke.’”

+* “Education is more valuable than money in the long run.”

+* “For most people, the reason they don’t win financially is that the pain of losing money is far greater than the joy of being rich.”

+Kiyosaki reminds people that financial IQ is made up of knowledge from four broad areas of expertise:
+* Accounting
+* Investing
+* Understanding markets
+* The law

+The main management skills needed for success are:
+* Management of cash flow
+* Management of systems
+* Management of people

+There are five main reasons why financially literate people may still not develop abundant asset columns that could produce a large cash flow.
+The five reasons are:
+* Fear
+* Cynicism
+* Laziness
+* Bad habits
+* Arrogance

+The most common form of laziness is staying busy.